maroph/blog/docs/posts/first_post.md

 ---

 # First Post
-This is the first post in my new blog creating environment.
+This is the first post.